 It’s certainly possible that over development of the chest muscles or sudden impact could dislodge or displace an implant whether a woman has Overs or Unders.

-In fact, there are many women have never had any trouble with chest exercises, and there are many who have reported negative consequences within a year of breast surgery—regardless of having Overs or Unders.
+In fact, there are many women have never had any trouble with chest exercises, and there are many who have reported negative consequences within a year of a breast augmentation—regardless of having Overs or Unders.

 Personally, I am an advocate for compound chest exercises.